 This book-based activity meets the Federal training requirement of the Drug Addiction Treatment Act of 2000 (DATA 2000).
 Participants must have purchased and completed the Office Based Buprenorphine Treatment of Opioid Use Disorder, Second Edition.
 Completion will allow qualified clinicians to apply for a waiver to their Drug Enforcement Administration (DEA) license, and thus to provide office-based treatment of opioid use disorder with buprenorphine.

 Development of this training was supported by the Center for Substance Abuse Treatment (CSAT), Substance Abuse and Mental Health Service, U.S. Department of Health and Human Services.

 This activity is a mechanism to claim credit for completion of the book-based training, Office-Based Buprenorphine Treatment of Opioid Use Disorder, Second Edition.
-Participants will need to enter the Group ID Code provided on the inside of the front cover to enroll in the activity, complete the evaluation, and claim and print a certificate.
+Participants will need to enter the Group ID Code provided on the inside of the front cover to enroll in the activity, complete the quiz and evaluation, and claim and print a certificate.
 If you have issues with your code, please contact email@example.com.

 - Discuss the rationale and need for medication-assisted treatment of opioid use disorder.